Cost basis: What it is, how it's calculated, and where to find it

 Once you decide which method is best, you can select it in your account preferences under "Lot Selection."
 If you decide to use the SLI method, you'll make your lot selections when you place your trades.

 As we mentioned above, several factors can affect your cost basis calculation.
 One important factor is what is known as a wash sale.
 A wash sale occurs when you sell a security at a loss but establish another position in an identical (or substantially identical) security within a 61-day window (called the wash sale window).
 This period begins 30 days before the sale and extends to 30 days after.
-If a wash sale occurs, the loss is disallowed for tax purposes in the year of the sale.
-In addition, the cost basis of the security you bought is increased by the amount of the disallowed loss.
+If a wash sale occurs, the loss is disallowed for tax purposes for that transaction.
+The amount of the disallowed loss is added to the cost basis of the shares you bought and is used to calculate any future gain or loss.

 Cost basis and your taxes